Australia So Much to See

 341_gastrolobium_bilobum_img_6706c.jpg 341_gastrolobium_bilobum_img_6704.jpg

 This is the most toxic of all the poisonous Gastrolobiums, and many plants of the Gastrolobium family are poisonous if eaten by livestock.
 Orange yellow pea flowers with red markings, arranged in a circular cluster at the end of each stem.
 A large shrub with four leaves per leaf joint.
 These leaves are wedge shaped, with an indent at the top of each leave, giving the name Heart Leaf.
+Leaves are opposite.
 Above right shows seed pods forming post flowering.

 Spring